sweet-security/kafkas/README.md

 # Simple kafka promise

-A node-rdkafka decorator with promise/await API.
+A KafkaJS based library with coopeartive sticky assigner support.

-This library is fully written in TypeScript.
+This library is fully written in JavaScript.